forkerer/MTA-BinaryDataTools/README.md

     BinaryConverter:ToCharArray( str ) --Converts lua string into null terminated string
 ```

-# All functions availible for BinaryWriter:
+# All functions available for BinaryWriter:
 ```lua
     BinaryWriter( string/file ) --Creates new instance of BinaryWriter, that will write to given string/file.
 I will call this given string/file *stream* in further comments
     BinaryWriter:GetCurrentString() --Gives either the content of whole file if it's writing into it, or entire string with binary data in it